Special characters like © ® ™ and others often need to be inserted into content.

-If you want to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …
+If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

 These symbols are called HTML character entities or extended characters.
-They are generated by typing or adding a combination of characters inside your web page that web browsers then interpret as special symbols.
+They are generated by typing or adding a combination of characters inside your page that your web browser then converts into symbols.

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See the end of this article for links to useful resources additional resources about custom characters and symbols.
+- See further below for links to useful resources additional information about HTML characters and symbols.

 Using Smilies In WordPress